Health & Nutrition

 Working together as a whole unit, staff and scholars, we can make anything happen!
 Health and fitness goals are just as important and vital to our success as academic goals.

 Healthy Students Are Strong Learners

-Recognizing that healthy and active children learn better, Legacy Early College has a School Nurse for each campus.
+Recognizing that healthy and active children learn better, Legacy Early College employees full time nurses on campus.
 The purpose of school nursing is to enhance the educational process by the modification or removal of health related barriers to learning and by promotion of an optimal level of wellness.
-The School nurse accomplishes these activities in partnership with scholars, parents, and school staff.
+The school nurse accomplishes these activities in partnership with scholars, parents, and school staff.

 The school nurses are Registered Nurses certified by the American Heart Association in First Aide, CPR and AED.

 Legacy takes the next step in your child physical well-being as well as their ability to learn.
 Legacy's fitness is unique because our scholars have been subject to Fitness/Cognitive Studies conducted by Dr. Julian Reed, Ed.D., MPH, professor of Health Sciences at Furman University.
 These studies demonstrate our scholars' physical activity directly correlates with their cognitive and learning abilities in class.

 Each year, these published studies are presented to the public during Legacy's Fitness/Cognitive Press Conference in February.

 Click here to view Dr. Reid's Fitness/Cognitive Study for year 8.